 Emerge is a product of Max Muscle, founded in 1990.
 The supplement was introduced in 2012 as a “fat incinerator.”
 You can buy it online and in stores.
 We like that there is a professional corporate headquarters and the customer service department was friendly and helpful, but read on…

-Our first issue with Emerge energy drink is side effects.
-Users report feeling jittery, nausea and generally uncomfortable after taking the supplement.
+Our first issue is Emerge side effects.
+Users report feeling jitters, nausea and general agitation after taking the supplement.
 “Side effects are not part of the plan when you choose a weight-loss product,” offers our Research Editor.
 “You want an effective option without feeling horrible.”

 “This product gave me horrible shakes as bad as energy shots do,” a dieter offers.